Goodwood House: History

 A plan of the Jacobean Goodwood House by Colen Campell, 1724.

+Goodwood belonged in 1066 to Goduinus who built earthworks to defend his property against the invaders.
+Remains of these are still to be seen in the park.
+King William allowed him to retain his property and the Domesday Book (1086) records the manor as Godinwood; this form occurs until the reign of Queen Elizabeth when the spelling became Godingwood.
+In the reign of King Charles II the name of the estate became Goodwood.
+However a document of 1225 has the name as Godivewood, the meaning of which would be "Godgifu's wood", Gōdgifu being a woman's name cognate with Godiva.

 The Jacobean core of Goodwood House was built in 1617 for Henry Percy, 9th Earl of Northumberland (also known as The Wizard Earl).
 In 1697, it was acquired by Charles Lennox, 1st Duke of Richmond, (an illegitimate son of Charles II, who had frequented the house in his youth) so that he could ride with the fashionable Charlton Hunt.

 In the late 1740s, the second Duke commissioned a south-facing wing, likely designed by Matthew Brettingham, a project that remained unfinished at his death.
 The third Duke directed Sir William Chambers to complete the south wing, as well as design the stable block, which was completed in the late 1750s.
 Additionally, the third Duke commissioned James Wyatt to design a north wing and the kennels, completed in the early 1770s and late 1780s respectively.
-It may be that there was an intention to build the house in a unique octagonal layout, of which only three of the eight sides were completed, however that intention has never been proved.
-The third Duke also brought horse-racing to the Goodwood estate, establishing a racecourse in 1802, which held its first public meeting in the same year.
+It may be that there was an intention to build the house in a unique octagonal layout, of which only three of the eight sides were completed, however that has never been proved.
+The third Duke also brought horse racing to the Goodwood Estate, establishing the racecourse in 1802, which held its first public meeting in the same year.

 In 1901, the Goodwood Golf Course was laid out on the estate, during the sixth Duke's tenure.
 His son, the seventh Duke, was an acquaintance of Edward VII, a frequent visitor to Goodwood, where he enjoyed horse racing and the Duke's house parties.

 In 1938, RAF Westhampnett was established on the estate, during the tenure of the ninth Duke.
 The airfield saw active use throughout the Second World War, following which it became known as Goodwood Airfield.
 In 1946, Tony Gaze, an Australian fighter pilot and racing driver, suggested to the ninth Duke that the perimeter road of the airfield would be ideal for motor racing, having flown from there during the War.
 The Duke, an amateur racing driver himself, took up the idea, and established the Goodwood Motor Circuit in 1948.